A thought experiment

 If we write up the Computer example according to the above principles, we might come up with something like the following:

-Notice that Concepts begin with a capital letter and are rendered in bold, while Descriptors begin with a lowercase letter and are rendered in italics.
-Relationships are primarily represented with Rem References, which appear in blue.
+Notice that Concepts conventionally begin with a capital letter and are rendered in bold, while Descriptors conventionally begin with a lowercase letter and are rendered in italics.
+Relationships between Concepts are primarily represented with Rem References, which appear in blue.

-We can see, then, that the Concept-Descriptor Framework is laid out the same way as your natural thinking and learning process.
+We can see, then, that the CDF is laid out the same way as your natural thinking and learning process.
 In each system or topic we want to understand, we go through the same three steps:

 1. Breaking down the material into Concepts that are arranged hierarchically.